-Famous for his red colour and smiling face, the Henry Hoover has been a mainstay in UK households and workplaces ever since it first arrived back in 1981.
+Famous for his red colour and smiling face, the Henry Hoover has been a mainstay in UK households and workplaces ever since it first arrived back in 1981, nearly 40 years ago.
 Produced by British manufacturer Numatic, the Henry has become a hugely popular vacuum cleaner, and its popularity shows no signs of slowing down.

 |Colour||Red / Black|

 One of the most prominent changes in the Henry HVR 160 model is the large reduction in motor power when compared to the Henry HVR200.
 In September 2014 the EU imposed a limit on vacuum cleaners limiting the wattage to 1600W, and by 2017 that limit went down even further to 900W.

 The Henry Hoover wattage at 1200W was already under the new limit but Numatic have made big changes and reduced the new Henry to 620W, nearly halving Henry’s previous wattage.

 However, don’t let this put you off.
 Numerous changes have been made by Numatic to increase Henry’s efficiency, meaning despite the reduced wattage it’s just as powerful – if not more powerful – than previous versions.
 Henry also now makes a lot less noise with the low wattage motor much quieter than standard vacuums, and as an added bonus the new Henry will also use around half the electricity compared to older versions.

 Previous versions of Henry such as the HVR200 came with two settings for suction power, operated by a high and low switch.
 The high option operated at 1200 watts and the low option at 600 watts.
 The Henry HVR160 does not come with the same setting, there is just the one vacuum mode which operates at 620 watts.
 However, the new motor is very efficient and therefore you shouldn’t find the need for a higher suction setting.